Republicans, why do we usually think so lowly of ourselves to the detriment of our personal or national growth?

 It is being told how a tourist asked to obtain this country’s visa will forego Malawi’s political stability, beautiful lakes, electrifying mountain climbs and the nation’s warm cultured people for other tourist destinations.

 To say the least, such thinking is shallow.
-Decolonise your mind and consider how our soft immigration procedures and porous borders have let in unscrupulous visitors.
+Decolonise your mind and consider how our soft immigration procedures and porous borders have let in unscrupulous visitors who are even a threat to the tourist you want to wrongly please.

 Our immigration system actually needs reworking and one way is through that visa.
 We need to have tighter checks on who crosses the border into the country.